-The first is what we have termed the ‘trials to patients’ model, in which young adults would be able to remain in their adult oncology centre, but still participate in the clinical trial.
-While this solution is considered the best for the patient, it requires systems-level collaboration and change between paediatric and adult cancer centres which will take time to establish and are a focus of ongoing work.
+In this model, young adults would be able to remain in their adult oncology centre, but still participate in the clinical trial.
+While this solution is considered the best for the patient, it requires systems-level collaboration and change between paediatric and adult cancer centres, which will take time to establish and is a focus of ongoing work.

 - Shared clinical trial governance arrangements between paediatric and adult oncology clinical trial units

-The alternative solution, which bridges the gap until further progress can be made with the ‘trials-to-patients’ model, and may be necessary longer term in certain circumstances, is the ‘patients-to-trials’ model.
+This model bridges the gap until further progress can be made with the ‘trials to patients’ model.

-In this model, we have created a standard operating procedure (SOP) for application to paediatric hospital executive for special access to the hospital for a young adult to participate in a paediatric trial.
-The SOP requires the completion of an access request form that provides hospital executive with the information they require to assess each request on a patient-by-patient basis.
+A hospital standard operating procedure (SOP) and associated application form is available to support a formal request for young adults who are eligible to participate in a paediatric trial to be allowed access to the children’s hospital for this purpose.
+The SOP requires the completion of an access request form that provides the children’s hospital executive with the information required to assess each request on a patient-by-patient basis.